Key information

 NOTE

-- Funded/subsidised fees for Singaporeans and Singapore PR qualify for GST subsidy from MOE, all other fees include 9% GST from 2024.
+• Funded/subsidised fees for Singapore Citizens and Permanent Residents qualify for GST subsidy from MOE, all other fees include 9% GST from 2024.

 A non-refundable application fee (inclusive of GST*) is chargeable per application.
 Application is only complete upon receipt of your application fee and all necessary documents.
 Please ensure your application fee is paid and documents are uploaded.
 LASALLE reserves the right to withdraw the applicant if the application fee remains unpaid and documents are not received by the due date.